-This is nothing but the trajectory generated by the gradient descent with initial point $x_0$ and step-size $1/L$; we remark in Remark~\ref{rem:proximal} another type of discrete gradient flow.
+This is nothing but the trajectory generated by gradient descent with initial point $x_0$ and step-size $1/L$; we discuss in Remark~\ref{rem:proximal} another type of discrete gradient flow.
 The convergence/accumulation of $x_i$ to a minimizer of $f$ can be shown under several reasonable assumptions; see e.g., \cite[Theorem 11.29]{Boumal_Book}.
-For an unbounded case, as in the continuous setting, we establish the following. \begin{Thm} Suppose that $\kappa^* := \inf_{x \in M} \|\nabla f(x)\| > 0$.
-Let $x_i$ be the sequence in (\ref{eqn:DGR}). \begin{itemize} \item[(1)] $\|\nabla f(x_i)\|$ converges to the minimum gradient norm $\kappa^*$, and \item[(2)] $x_i$ converges, in cone topology, to the unique minimizer $\xi^* \in M^{\infty}$ of $f^{\infty}$. \end{itemize} Hence the following holds
+For the unbounded case, as in the continuous setting, we establish the following. \begin{Thm} Suppose that $\kappa^* := \inf_{x \in M} \|\nabla f(x)\| > 0$.
+Let $x_i$ be the sequence in (\ref{eqn:DGR}). \begin{itemize} \item[(1)] $\|\nabla f(x_i)\|$ converges to the minimum gradient-norm $\kappa^*$, and \item[(2)] $x_i$ converges, in cone topology, to the unique minimizer $\xi^* \in M^{\infty}$ of $f^{\infty}$. \end{itemize} Hence, the following holds

 \end{Thm} Our original attempt proving this was to establish the contraction property